Spoooooooooky/Raktar-Rendszerfejlesztes/info.md

 uvicorn main:app --reload

-To make everything work, PIP these: New, as of Mar.11: aerich pip install fastapi uvicorn tortoise-orm pydantic aerich tomli_w tomlkit
+To make everything work, PIP these: New, as of Mar.11: aerich pip install fastapi uvicorn tortoise-orm pydantic aerich tomli_w tomlkit typer httpx

 Before first run, run these in the folder you saved the project to: